gorevyoneticisi/taskmanager-j2534/README.md

 ## ISO15765-2 Transport Layer

-The DLL handles the full ISO-TP protocol.
+The DLL handles the ISO-TP protocol for CAN/ISO15765 communication.
 Your application sends and receives complete SDUs; the DLL handles all framing.

 **Transmit:**